-- 4) In any local authority the Internal Audit function arises from two principal pieces of legislation:- - Section 151 of the Local Government Act 1972 which requires every local authority to make arrangements for the proper administration of its financial affairs and to ensure that one of the officers (the Chief Finance Officer) has responsibility for the administration of those affairs; and - Section 6 of the Accounts and Audit (England) Regulations 2011 states that "a relevant body must undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with proper practices in relation to internal control". - 5) Internal Audit therefore discharges the above responsibilities which at East Cambridgeshire District are delegated to the Chief Finance Officer, currently the Head of Finance. - 6) The practice of Internal Audit is governed by PSIAS in addition to polices, procedures, rules and regulations established by the Council and that of external bodies including CIPFA, external audit and other local government bodies. - 7) The PSIAS contain a Code of Ethics which is mandatory for all internal auditors in the public sector.
+- 4) In any local authority the Internal Audit function arises from two principal pieces of legislation:- - Section 151 of the Local Government Act 1972 which requires every local authority to make arrangements for the proper administration of its financial affairs and to ensure that one of the officers (the Chief Finance Officer) has responsibility for the administration of those affairs; and - Section 5 of the Accounts and Audit Regulations 2015 states that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance". - 5) Internal Audit therefore discharges the above responsibilities which at East Cambridgeshire District are delegated to the Chief Financial Officer. - 6) The practice of Internal Audit is governed by PSIAS in addition to polices, procedures, rules and regulations established by the Council and that of external bodies including CIPFA, external audit and other local government bodies. - 7) The PSIAS contain a Code of Ethics which is mandatory for all internal auditors in the public sector.
 In addition, individual staff within the Internal Audit team are also required to adhere to the Codes of Ethics of their professional bodies where appropriate.